Bob Barr: Same-sex marriage

 Barr took a lead in legislative debate concerning same-sex marriage.
-He authored and sponsored the Defense of Marriage Act (DOMA), a law enacted in 1996 which states that only marriages that are between a man and a woman can be federally recognized, and individual states may choose not to recognize a same-sex marriage performed in another state.
+He wrote and sponsored the Defense of Marriage Act (DOMA), a law enacted in 1996 which states that only marriages that are between a man and a woman can be federally recognized, and individual states may choose not to recognize a same-sex marriage performed in another state.
 At the 2008 Libertarian National Convention, he apologized for the part of DOMA which prevents the federal government from recognizing same-sex marriages.

 He now supports same-sex marriage and opposed the Federal Marriage Amendment, having contended that it is a violation of states' rights.
 Before the United States Supreme Court mandated recognition of same-sex marriage in Obergefell v.
 Hodges, Barr supported the Respect for Marriage Act, which would have repealed the Defense of Marriage Act.

 Terrorism

 He voted for the first USA PATRIOT Act, but only after his amendments adding "sunset clauses" were added to the final bill.
-Barr played a similar role during the debate over Bill Clinton's Comprehensive Anti-terrorism Act of 1995, crafting pro-civil liberties amendments to the original text.
+Barr played a similar role during the debate over Bill Clinton's Comprehensive Anti-Terrorism Act of 1995, crafting pro-civil liberties amendments to the original text.
 He now publicly regrets his Patriot Act vote.

 War in Iraq

-In 2002 Barr voted for the Iraq Resolution.
+In 2002, Barr voted for the Iraq Resolution.
 He has since called for withdrawal of U.S. forces from Iraq, leaving no permanent military bases.
 A press release from Barr's presidential campaign stated: "The next president should commit to a speedy and complete withdrawal from Iraq, and tell the Iraqi people that the U.S. troops will be going home."